 - ¼ cup pepitas (green pumpkin seeds)

 - Slice each pumpkin halve in half to make quarters.
 Brush or rub 1 tablespoon olive oil over the flesh of the pumpkin and place the quarters, cut sides down, onto the baking sheet.
 Roast for 35 minutes or longer, until the orange flesh is easily pierced through with a fork.
-Set squash aside to cool slightly.
+Set it aside to cool for a few minutes.

 - Heat the remaining 3 tablespoons olive oil in a large Dutch oven or heavy-bottomed pot over medium heat.
 Once the oil is shimmering, add onion, garlic and salt to the skillet.
 Stir to combine.
 Cook, stirring occasionally, until onion is translucent, about 8 to 10 minutes.
 In the meantime, peel the pumpkin skin off the pumpkins and discard the skin.